henry9836/StonksBot/README.md

 $ pip install -r requirements.txt
 ```

-This bot uses selenium and thus will require the firefox webdriver this can be downloaded from [here](https://github.com/mozilla/geckodriver/release) and you will also need to download FireFox so that the driver will work.
+!!!
+This bot uses selenium and thus will require the firefox webdriver this can be downloaded from [here](https://github.com/mozilla/geckodriver/release) and you will also need to download FireFox so that the driver will work. !!!

+You will need to setup a access token for the bot to work